Cavatina (Myers): Later recordings

-The tune was recorded in 2004 by trumpeter and flugelhorn player Vaughn Nark on his album Panorama: Trumpet Prism for Summit Records, featuring Nark on flugelhorn and Rick Whitehead on classical guitar.
+The piece was recorded in 2004 by trumpeter and flugelhorn player Vaughn Nark on his album Panorama: Trumpet Prism for Summit Records, featuring Nark on flugelhorn and Rick Whitehead on classical guitar.

+The piece was recorded in 2006 by classical guitarist Xuefei Yang for her album, Romance de Amor.

-The tune was recorded by Paul Potts on his 2007 debut album, One Chance.
+The piece was recorded by Paul Potts on his 2007 debut album, One Chance.

 There is a gospel version set to "Cavatina" called "Beautiful"; the author is Billy Evmur and it appears in the Dove on a Distant Oak Tree collection.
 Another vocal version with different lyrics was recorded by Vince Hill (released on the compilation The Ember Records Story Vol. 2 – 1960–1979).

 In 2009, the song was the tenth track of Camilla Kerslake's début album Camilla Kerslake.

 In 2011, the song was recorded by singer Joe McElderry and guitarist Miloš Karadaglić for McElderry's second album, Classic.

 A full version of Cavatina for solo guitar and symphony orchestra was broadcast by the Faroese Broadcasting Company in 2013.
 Featuring guitarist Ólavur Jakobsen and Faroe Island Symphony Orchestra.

 In 2013, the song was recorded by Mark Vincent for his album Songs from the Heart.

 In 2016, the song was recorded and released by Japanese guitarist Kaori Muraji on her Decca Records album Rhapsody Japan.

 Guitarist Karin Schaupp and baritone Teddy Tahu Rhodes recorded "She Was Beautiful" for the ABC Classics album I'll Walk Beside You (2018).

 Other usage

 Williams played the piece for the Amnesty International benefit concert, film and soundtrack The Secret Policeman's Ball in 1979.

 The piece is played at the end of the Battlestar Galactica episode "Scar" after Kara "Starbuck" Thrace toasts the memory of pilots who had been tragically killed doing what they loved.
 See also Music of Battlestar Galactica (2004 TV series).

 "Cavatina" was used to accompany "The Gallery" in the BBC children's programme Take Hart, and its predecessor Vision On, during the 1970s.
 It was also used for some time in the 1970s as the closedown music when BBC Radio ceased transmission at 2 a.m.

 The song was featured in the 2005 film Jarhead.

+The song has become a trademark piece of buskers, despite its relative difficulty.